Satyake/Gemini-Pro-Applications/README.md

 **multilanguageinvoiceextractor.py** - use case creating a multi-language invoice extractor

 **multichatdocument.py** - use case of creating a "chat with document" application

+**QAChatbot.py**  - use case of creating a basic question answering application